iwasz/oledgui/README.md

 * No dynamic allocation

 # Hooks
+* print at cursor's possition with clipping (clips to the viewport area even if passed coordinates are **negative**).
 * switch color (2 colors)
 * move cursor
-* print at cursor's possition

 # FAQ
 * How to add a margin?
 No automatic margins, just add a space.